 What’s your role in the firm, and how do you make a difference?

-As Managing Partner, I am ultimately responsible for all the initiatives that the firm undertakes.
-My decision-making process strongly supports the core values of the firm.
+As the former Managing Partner, I was responsible for all the initiatives that the Firm undertook.
+My decision-making process strongly supports the core values of the Firm.
 I think it is extremely important to have a clear vision and maintain a culture that is positive, constructive and appreciative of every individual that works at the firm.
 Needless to say, I strongly believe that collaboration is the foundation for success.

 Describe the best thing about Green Hasson Janks and why it matters to you.

 One of the best things about Green Hasson Janks is that we have an outstanding professional services firm and this matters as it is a key objective of mine to create an environment that fosters professional growth, creativity and outstanding client service.